-The restaurant itself will be open 7 days for dinner and lunch on weekends.
-Guests can perch at the sake and shochu bar, or at open plan dining tables, and Masu regulars can even purchase their own Kume jars which are filled with bespoke shochu blends - i.e. you can create your own drink, and enjoy it everytime you dine at Masu!
+The restaurant itself is currently open for dinner.
+Guests can perch at the sake and shochu bar, or at open plan dining tables, and Masu regulars can even purchase their own Kume jars which are filled with bespoke shochu blends - i.e. you can create your own drink, and enjoy it every time you dine at Masu!
 There is also a private dining room called The Obi Room, which seats 18.

 The food itself focuses on fresh seasonal produce and natural flavours, plus several signature dishes.
 They include tartar of salmon with house made rice cracker and gochujang hot pepper lamb cutlets.
 Kampai!